Percapio/signINsignOUT/README.md

 return True
 ```

-The boolean statements will be used to determine whether or not to inform the user the phone number provided is not in the database.
+The boolean statements will be used to determine whether or not to inform the user the phone number provided is in the database.

 ### Complete User Info